-The Center for Water Resources and Environmental Research (CWRER), commonly known as The City Water Center was established in 1993 in order to meet the needs for interdisciplinary study and education in the area of the natural resources, water and environment.
-The Center is tackling the diverse and interdisciplinary problems of water resources and environmental issues with broad approaches beginning with research on the sources of natural hazard, pollution movement, surface water and groundwater cleanup, wetland preservation, reservoir protection, watershed management, hydraulics and hydrology of natural flow systems, non point source pollution, preservation of ecology, and related topics.
+The Center for Water Resources and Environmental Research (CWRER), commonly known as The City Water Center was established in 1993, to meet the needs for interdisciplinary study and education in the natural resources, water, and environment.
+The Center is tackling the diverse and interdisciplinary problems of water resources and environmental issues with broad approaches beginning with research on the sources of natural hazard, pollution movement, surface water, wetland preservation, watershed management, hydraulics and hydrology of natural flow systems, climate change impact on water and energy, preservation of ecology, and related topics.
 Included are both technical and social/political issues arising from these problems.

 The Center’s main objectives are:

-- To conduct multi-disciplinary research on protection of the environment and minimization of pollution hazards to the water resources, hydrological and ecological systems.
+* Conduct multi-disciplinary research on protection of the environment and minimization of pollution hazards to the Water Resources, Hydrological and Ecological Systems.

 * Train and education for environmental and Water Resources Management Systems.

 * Develop technologies for Hydrological Extremes Monitoring and Prediction.